noshitsecurity/triassic.github.io/agenda.md

 <hr />

-By now you've got questions about the timer, and might want to kow what exactly is going on.
-Let me explain.
+By now you've got questions about the timer, and might want to kow what exactly is going on.<br />
+Allow me to explain.

 1. Skills gap won't close itself.
 2. Told you I was going to teach you to build a lab